Skip to Content

 Looking onwards from Ishak Paşa Sarayı

-If you ever find yourself in this area of Turkey, please don’t miss out on Ishak Paşa Sarayı.
-This place is scenic bliss.
+If you ever find yourself in this area of eastern Turkey, please don’t miss out on Ishak Pasha Palace.

 The photo above is taken from the car park in front of the palace and, as you can see, the road continues to wind uphill amongst rugged mountains.

-We know the views from further up this hill are even more breathtaking than the ones we can see behind us, but on this day, we’re not allowed to go any further up the hill as a funeral is taking place.
+We knew the views from further up this hill are even more breathtaking than the ones we could see behind us, but on this day, we weren’t allowed to go any further up the hill because a funeral was taking place and there was a sizable Jandarma presence.

-We’ve seen so many photos of it sitting on the mountainside overlooking the plains and the town of Doğubeyazit below…and Ağrı Dağı (Mount Ararat) looming in the distance.
+We’d seen so many photos of this lonely palace resting oın the side of a mountain, overlooking the plains and the town of Doğubeyazit below…and the majesty and shadow of Mount Ararat (Ağrı Dağı) looming in the distance.

 Just amazing!

-There was just a smattering of visitors on the day we were there so it was perfectly easy to lose yourself in the architecture.
+There was just a smattering of visitors on the day we were there so it was perfectly easy to lose yourself in the architecture and the geometric motifs of the stonework.

 That ‘other-worldliness’ is lost a little with the crisp white-painted meeting hall and glass roof – but when it comes to restoration, these are the types of things that are always going to divide opinion.